smidazai/scan_functional/README.md

 #  R.utils::compressPDF("figures/NGA_data.pdf")
 ```

-We map the average of the variable over a 3-year window.
+We map the average of the variable over a 3-year window (Figure S15 from
+the supplementary material):

 ``` r
 nb_split <- 8